mdkiersk/CSC316/README.md

 # CSC316
-All projects and labs completed for Data Structures &amp; Algorithms
+All projects and labs completed for a course in Data Structures &amp; Algorithms